-Piet Viljoen is a Director of Regarding Capital Management.
-Piet Viljoen and Jan van Niekerk are Directors of RAC Investment Holdings (Pty) Ltd. Jan van Niekerk is a Director of RAC Advisory (Pty) Ltd. Piet Viljoen and Jan van Niekerk are Non-executive Directors of Astoria Investments Ltd ("Astoria").
-RECM and Calibre Limited has appointed RECM to administer its affairs and to manage its investment portfolio.
-Piet Viljoen, Theunis de Bruyn and Jan van Niekerk control RECM.
+Piet Viljoen and Jan van Niekerk are Directors of Regarding Capital Management (Pty) Ltd and of RAC Investment Holdings (Pty) Ltd. Jan van Niekerk is a Director of RAC Advisory (Pty) Ltd. Piet Viljoen and Jan van Niekerk are Non-Executive Directors of Astoria Investments Ltd ("Astoria").
+RECM and Calibre Limited appointed RECM to administer its affairs and to manage its investment portfolio - as at year-end Regarding Capital Management (Pty) Ltd is the sole investment manager.
+Piet Viljoen and Jan van Niekerk control RECM.